 This is where a great agent can really help you.
 Their knowledge of the market, how fast and at what price homes are selling is information you need to make the best offer.

-One of the first things we do is look at the “comps, these are comparable homes that have sold in the last 6-12 months.
-They should be as close as possible to the same size, stats, condition and location.
+Start by looking at the “Comps”, these are comparable homes that have sold in the last 6-12 months.
+Comps should be as close as possible to the same size, stats, condition and location.
 The more similar they are, and the more recently sold, the better they will work as an indicator of how well priced the home is, and what offer you should make.
-Your goal is to identify a price that you are comfortable paying, that also would be agreed upon by the seller.
-Often the buyer and the seller don’t have the same price in mind, and both parties have to give a bit to get to a signed contract.
+Your goal is to identify a price that you are comfortable paying, and that the seller will accept.
+Often the buyer and the seller don’t have the same price in mind, and both parties have to give a bit to get to an agreement.

 Once you have decided on a price, your agent will give you an estimate of closing costs and mortgage payment for the home.
-Then it is time for a lot of paperwork.
-The paperwork will include the sales contract, sellers disclosure (9 pages where they tell you everything they know about the house), cost sheets, addendums to the contract and real estate company documents.
+Then it is time to do the paperwork.
+This will include the sales contract, sellers disclosure (9 pages where the seller tells you what they know about the house), cost sheets, addendums to the contract and real estate company documents.

-Be sure to ask questions and clearly understand the timelines and obligations that go in to making an offer on a home.
+Be sure to ask questions and clearly understand the timelines and obligations you will have when making an offer on a home.